pantheon-systems/wordpress-at-scale/_pages/searching-for-scale.md

 published: true
 ---

-## Searching for Scale
+## Scaling Content Means a Search Index

-### Improve User Experience and Database Performance With a Search Index
+### Improved User Experience and Database Performance

 One of the first queries to hit the wall in terms of scalability is WordPress's built-in content search.
 It runs slowly if you have a large number of posts, and cannot produce results based on relevance.
 It also does not have any built in faceting or “drill down” capabilities, leaving many users wanting more from a features standpoint as well as speed.